remy-guillermin/WACCM-Analysis/Output/Analysis.md

 > [!NOTE]
 > We do this because we need to 'wait' for the wind to impact low altitude such as 100km where WACCM have its modelisations.
 >
-> 1 seems to be a good approximation, but we could try with 30 minutes too.
+> 1 hour seems to be a good approximation, but we could try with 30 minutes too.

 <div align="center">
   <img src="Figures/speed-1h-all.png" alt="Solar Wind speed 1 hour before">